 - 2012: ClusterStor™ storage launches under the Cray® Sonexion® brand

 The most effective HPC storage system for Lustre at scale

 - 2015: The Cray® DataWarp™ application I/O accelerator launches

 The most effective flash acceleration for Lustre at scale

 - 2017: Cray adopts its own Lustre development and support team through a strategic transaction with Seagate

 - 2017: Cray View for ClusterStor is introduced

 The most effective job-level storage analytics platform for Lustre at scale

 We are honored that today Cray storage serves data to more supercomputers in the Top 100 than any other HPC storage vendor.

 Like the Lustre community, we are passionate about open-source Lustre!
-The Lustre community can count on Cray to continue to contribute to Lustre and to innovate around Lustre in the future.
+The community can count on Cray to continue to contribute time and resources to innovate around Lustre in the future.